 For post-mining conditions, the mined volume will be backfilled with homogenized reclaimed sand.
 The geometry of the mine pit and mine advancement conditions are shown on Figure 3.
 The sands will be mined to a maximum depth of 50 feet below ground surface.
 Mine reclamation will include a layer of bentonite treated sand approximately 3 feet thick, where the top of the bentonite treated sand will be placed as close as possible to top of the consolidated black sands of pre-mining conditions.
+The model does not simulate the physical process of placing the bentonite-enhanced soil layer.
 The topography of the reclaimed mine spoils will be returned as close to pre-mining elevations as possible.
 The additional numerical layers included in the model were intended to account for the natural occurring transitions between hydrostratigraphic units, the demarcation between unmined and mined volumes, and to explicitly account for the placement of 3 feet of bentonite treated sand.
 Figure 34 shows a cross-section of the model through the mine pit indicating the various mined and unmined layers.